kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/10 - Can we trust weather forecasts anymore/10 - Can we trust weather forecasts anymore.md

 ## AI prediction models

 These models are insanely fast (I can’t say anything about the accuracy).
-I ran them GraphCast on my own, with the
+I ran GraphCast on my own, with some old ERA5 data - and it finished predicting 10 days in advance, with 6 hour interval